alex-saunders/glicky/README.md

 This is just one idea to increase the features that Glicky provides.
 Nonetheless, the project has aims to include a whole host of features, all with the aim of making modern web development easier to learn and accessible to everyone.

+## Attribution

+As mentioned, a number of a similar projects existed before Glicky that attempted to bridge the gap between CLI tools and GUIs.
+These projects and ideas influenced the development of this project heavily and Glicky owes them a lot.
+These include:

+  - [Guppy](https://github.com/joshwcomeau/guppy) by [joshwcomeau](https://github.com/joshwcomeau) - A friendly application manager and task runner for React.js
+  - [JSUI](https://github.com/kitze/JSUI) by [Kitze](https://github.com/kitze) - A powerful UI toolkit for managing JavaScript apps
+  - [Sunil Pai](https://github.com/threepointone)'s talk at React Europe 2018 - ['Stop writing code'](https://www.youtube.com/watch?v=WYWVGQKnz5M) was a big source of inspiration and stimulated the initial work on Glicky.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):